-If an internal UPS is fitted (Sapphire Touch, Arena, optional on other consoles) the toolbar on the screen will turn orange and display how long you've got before the console shuts down.
+If an internal UPS is fitted (Sapphire Touch, Arena, optional on other consoles), on power loss the toolbar on the screen will turn orange and display how long you've got before the console shuts down.

 When the UPS battery runs low and the console is about to shut down, the toolbar turns red.